uwsbel/autonomy-toolkit/docs/setup.md

 Once the [prerequisites](#prerequisites) have been installed, you may proceed to installing the `autonomy-toolkit` package.

 ## Python Package

 To install the `autonomy-toolkit` Python package, it is fairly simple.

 ### Python Environments

 ```{note}
 This is merely a recommendation.
 Virtual and/or Conda environments simply isolate your Python versions and packages from other systems so that you can have different isolated environments on your system.
 If your main Python version is greater than 3.8.2 and you're not concerned about isolating your Python packages, ignore this section.
 ```

-In order to install the `autonomy-toolkit` package, your Python version has to be greater than 3.8.2.
-This is a requirement of the [`rosbags`](https://pypi.org/project/rosbags/) package used.
-Different Python versions introduced and deprecated different features, which is why it is common practice to require a certain Python version.

 A common and _recommended_ way of maintaining Python versions, along with their packages, on your system is through [Python Virtual Environments](https://docs.python.org/3/tutorial/venv.html) or [Anaconda](https://anaconda.org).
 Virtual environments isolate your Python versions and packages from other environments.
 Imagine you are working on a project that requires Python2.7 and another that requires Python3.8.
 These versions are completely incompatible with one another, so their packages and code will be, too.
 The solution to this problem would be to create a Python2.7 virtual environment and a Python3.8 virtual environment.
 The primary difference between `venv` and Anaconda is that Anaconda is not restricted to only Python packages but allows you to install other packages that use other languages.
 For the `autonomy-toolkit` package, no such non-Python packages are used, so either can be used (though Anaconda is more common).
 Further, `venv` requires the Python version you intend to use to be installed on your system already, which Anaconda does not.